Ab initio theory of free-carrier absorption in semiconductors: Abstract

 \section{Abstract}

 The absorption of light by free carriers in semiconductors results in optical loss for all photon wavelengths.
 Since free-carrier absorption competes with optical transitions across the band gap, it also reduces the efficiency of optoelectronic devices such as solar cells because it does not generate electron-hole pairs.
-In this work, we develop a first-principles theory of free-carrier absorption taking both single particle excitations and the collective Drude term into account, and we demonstrate its application to the case of doped Si.
+In this work, we develop a first-principles theory of free-carrier absorption taking into account both single-particle excitations and the collective Drude term, and we demonstrate its application to the case of doped Si.
 We determine the free-carrier absorption coefficient as a function of carrier concentration and we obtain excellent agreement with experimental data.
-We identify the dominant mechanisms that contribute to free-carrier absorption processes at various photon wavelengths, and analyze the results to evaluate the impact of this loss mechanism on the efficiency of Si-based optoelectronic devices.
+We identify the dominant processes that contribute to free-carrier absorption at various photon wavelengths, and analyze the results to evaluate the impact of this loss mechanism on the efficiency of Si-based optoelectronic devices.